2000 Red Fort attack

 On 22 December 2000, a terrorist attack took place on the Red Fort in Delhi, India.
 It was carried out by the Pakistani terrorist group Lashkar-e-Taiba.
 It killed two soldiers and one civilian, in what was described by the media as an attempt to derail the India-Pakistan peace talks.
-The Red Fort is an extremely important Indian facility as it hosts the Prime Minister of India annually on 15 August which is the Indian Independence Day.
+The Red Fort is an extremely important Indian facility as it was a former residence of the Mughal emperors and now hosts the Prime Minister of India annually on 15 August which is the Indian Independence Day.
 It is also significant historically as it was taken over from British control and is an iconic site in India.

 Attack

-On 22 December 2000, starting at approximately 9:00 pm, two Lashkar-e-Taiba militants began firing indiscriminately and gunned down two army jawans belonging to the 7th Rajputana Rifles and a civilian security guard.
+On 22 December 2000, Starting at approximately 9:00 pm, two Lashkar-e-Taiba militants began firing indiscriminately and gunned down two army jawans belonging to the 7th Rajputana Rifles and a civilian security guard.
 The troops were placed at the fort due to its extreme importance within Indian history.
 The Red Fort used to house British Indian Army barracks; it was taken over by the Indian Army after Indian independence from the British rule.
 The intruders received returning fire from the Quick Reaction Team of the battalion.
 All the intruders escaped the Red Fort by scaling over the boundary wall on the rear side of the complex.